amingholami/DigitalOcean-destroy-all-Droplets/README.md

 # DigitalOcean Distroy all Droplets by API
 An script to delete all droplets from your DigitalOcean account

-Somethimes you create lots of droplets accidently by api and you need to delete all of them to decrease risk of your billing isuue.
+Somethimes you create lots of droplets accidently by api and you need to delete all of them to decrease risk of your billing issue.

 ## How to Run? ##